-- 1.17 As well as providing the overall planning framework for the area and being consistent with other development plans for adjoining areas, the Local Plan is expected to be sensitive to related local requirements and aspirations.
+1.17 As well as providing the overall planning framework for the area and being consistent with other development plans for adjoining areas, the Local Plan is expected to be sensitive to related local requirements and aspirations.
 Accordingly, the BCCS embraced the proposals of the Sustainable Community Strategies prepared by the authorities' Local Strategic Partnerships (in Walsall the 'Walsall Borough Strategic Partnership', WBSP), and other local strategies.
-The Deregulation Act 2015 has removed the statutory requirements for sustainable community strategies to be prepared and for Local Plans to have to have regard to such strategies. - 1.16 Future work on the Local Plan could support community aspirations for 'neighbourhood planning'.
-However, no applications to set up neighbourhood forums or prepare neighbourhood plans have been submitted in Walsall to date.
-Any neighbourhood plans would need to be in general conformity with the strategic policies of the adopted BCCS and with the SAD and AAP when they are adopted.
+The Deregulation Act 2015 has https://go.walsall.gov.uk/Portals/0/images/importeddocuments/walsall\udp\saved\gowm\letter\06\d ec\2007.pdf removed the statutory requirements for sustainable community strategies to be prepared and for Local Plans to have to have regard to such strategies.